xduan7/FeatureImportance/README.md

 # Feature Importance
-This project aims to explore some commonly used methods for feature importance measusrement, in both classical machine learning and neural network fields.
+This project aims to explore some commonly used methods for feature importance measurements, in both classical machine learning and neural network fields.

-The term feature 'importance', or 'attribution', or 'relavence', could be quite vague statistically.
-It is either not mathmetically well-defined, or narrowed to a very specific approach hence not comparable in a larger scope.
+The term feature 'importance', or 'attribution', or 'relevance', could be quite vague statistically.
+It is either not mathematically  well-defined, or narrowed to a very specific approach hence not comparable in a larger scope.
 Generally speaking, there are three categories of importance measurement:
 * [Univariate/Marginal Importance](#univariatemarginal-importance);
 * [Predictive Importance](#predictive-importance);
 * [Causal Importance](#causal-importance);

 A roadmap for this project is shown below.
 The circle represents the state of data processing, from raw data to a selected range of models, all the way to trained model instances.
 And the feature importance measurements associated with these states are in the linked squares.
-Of all the measurements, univariate importance methods are in red, predictive importance methods are in blue, and casual importance methods are in green.
+Of all the measurements, the univariate importance methods are in red, predictive importance methods are in blue, and casual importance methods are in green.
 <p align="center">
   <img src="https://github.com/xduan7/FeatureImportance/blob/master/img/feature_importance.png" width="80%">
 </p>